Distributed by Universal

 the handler change the dice after a nod from Russell, Brady makes an

-astute gambling decision on her behalf and she wins anyway.
+astute gambling decision on her behalf and she wins again.
 Russell

-is not that amused and feigns his disappointment that Brady has to
+is not amused and feigns his disappointment that Brady has to

 leave so soon.
 This is that ten-minute point.
 Based on Russell’s